 Explain the importance of package.json file in Angular?

-file is a crucial part of any Angular project (or any JavaScript/Node.js project, really) because it acts as the project's manifest and provides a centralized place for configuration, dependencies, and scripts.
-Here’s why the package.json
+The package.json file is a crucial part of any Angular project (or any JavaScript/Node.js project, really) because it acts as the project's manifest and provides a centralized place for configuration, dependencies, and scripts.
+Here’s why the package.json file is important for an Angular project:

 1. Managing Dependencies